subquery/subql-starter/README.md

 ## Contributing

-For subql-starter the two main branches to note are [v0.0.1](https://github.com/subquery/subql-starter/tree/v0.0.1) and [v0.2.0](https://github.com/subquery/subql-starter/tree/v0.0.1), which reference the mainfest (project.yaml) specVersion's avaliable.
+For subql-starter the two main branches to note are [v0.0.1](https://github.com/subquery/subql-starter/tree/v0.0.1) and [v0.2.0](https://github.com/subquery/subql-starter/tree/v0.0.1), which reference the manifest (project.yaml) specVersion's avaliable.

 - If you would like to contribute, you can create a pull request into one of these.